-Actuarially determined contribution amounts are calculated as of September 30, each year, which is 1 day prior to the beginning of the fiscal year in which contributions are reported.
+Actuarially determined contribution amounts are calculated as of September 30, 2015.

-Methods and Assumptions Used to Determine Contribution for Fiscal Year 2016:
+Methods and Assumptions Used to Determine Contribution for Fiscal Year 2017:

-Entry age, normal
+Actuarial Cost Method Entry age, normal

-Level dollar, closed
+Amortization Method Level dollar, closed

-22 years
+Remaining amortization period 20 years

-5-year smoothed market
+Asset valuation method 5-year smoothed Fair Value

-2.5%
+Inflation 2.5%

-3.5% wage inflation
+Salary Increases 3.5% wage inflation

-8% net of investment and administrative expenses
+Investment Rate of Return 8% net of investment and administrative expenses

-Experienced-based table of rates that are specific to the type of eligibility condition.
+Retirement Age Experienced-based table of rates that are specific to the type of eligibility condition.

-RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2015 projection scale BB.
+Mortality RP-2000 Combined Health Life Mortality Tables, adjusted for mortality improvements to 2015 projection scale BB.
 For retirees, 100% of the table rates were used.
 For active members, 50% of the table rates were used for males and females.